tango-controls/sys-tango-benchmark/README.md

 ### Available benchmarks

-You may run an individual benchmarks from a command line.
-Each benchmark accepts set of command-line parameters defining scope of tests.
+You may run an individual benchmark from a command line.
+Each benchmark accepts set of command-line parameters to define a scope of tests.
 Please use `--help` option to list them.
-Below is the list of available benchmarks.
+Below is a list of available benchmarks.

 - `tg_commandbenchmark` performs check if and how a number of simultaneous clients affects command calls speed,
 - `tg_readbenchmark` checks how the number of clients affects attributes read speed.
 One may chose whether